 What we don’t: Overkill for most three-season uses and very pricey.

 For those wanting a single pair of poles for all four seasons, ranging from summer backpacking trips to backcountry skiing and mountaineering, we turn again to Black Diamond and their proven Alpine collection.
 Compared to the picks above, the Alpine Carbon Cork feels noticeably more substantial in your hand, and its beefed-up construction isn’t prone to flexing under heavy strain.
-In addition, Black Diamond outfitted the model with all their top-end components, including the trustworthy metal FlickLock Pro lever locks (the vast majority of designs use plastic), premium cork handles with foam extensions, and a full three-piece carbon fiber build.
+In addition, Black Diamond outfitted the model with all their top-end components, including the trustworthy metal FlickLock Pro lever locks (which feel more secure than the plastic used by the majority of models), premium cork handles with foam extensions, and a full three-piece carbon fiber build.
 You pay extra for the poles at $200, but it’s hard to knock the quality or reliability of the design.

 Where does the Black Diamond Alpine Carbon come up short?
 In addition to cost, the poles are realistically overkill for many users.
 Even for wintertime adventures like snowshoeing, a cheaper option like Black Diamond’s own Pursuit above will do the trick (just swap in the included snow baskets).
-Further, the BDs don’t pack down nearly as small as designs like Leki’s specialized Ultratrail FX.One below (13.8 in. when collapsed), which can be an issue for those needing to strap their poles to the outside of a pack.
+We'd also like to see a more textured, ribbed grip below the primary grip section instead of the smooth foam, which can help with grip stability.
+The BDs don’t pack down nearly as small as designs like Leki’s specialized Ultratrail FX.One below (13.8 in. when collapsed), which can be an issue if you need to strap their poles to the outside of a pack.
 That said, we found the Alpine Carbon model to be sturdier and better suited for rough uses like peak bagging, ski touring, and splitboarding, which is why it wins out as our top year-round choice.

 See the Black Diamond Alpine Carbon See the Women's BD Alpine Carbon